Happypig375/rickroll-links/README.md

 - https://stelloio.herokuapp.com/* - Fake URL shortener that just rick rolls.
 Replace * with anything and it will work.
 - https://www.thisworldthesedays.com/* - Fake URL shortener that just rick rolls.
 However, the rickroll is muted by default.
 Replace * with anything and it will work.
 - https://www.tomorrowtides.com/* - Fake URL shortener that just rick rolls.
 However, the rickroll is muted by default.
 Replace * with anything and it will work.
+- https://www.theraleighregister.com/* - Fake URL shortener that just rick rolls.
+However, the rickroll is muted by default.
+Replace * with anything and it will work.
 - https://so-much-pain.glitch.me/do-a-barrel-roll.html - Rolls you around a few times for a final rick roll.

 ## Custom rick generators